MicrosoftDocs/azure-docs/articles/backup/backup-azure-sql-database.md

 > You can restore the database to an instance of a SQL Server in the same Azure region.
 The destination server needs to be registered to the Recovery Services vault.
 >

 On the **Restore Configuration** menu, the **Server** drop-down list box shows only the SQL Server instances that are registered with the Recovery Services vault.
 If the server that you want isn't in the list, see [Discover SQL Server databases](backup-azure-sql-database.md#discover-sql-server-databases) to find the server.
-During the discovery process, new servers are registered to the Recovery Services vault.
+During the discovery process, new servers are registered to the Recovery Services vault, you will need below permission:

+* Backup operator permissions on the Recovery Services vault where you are performing the restore.
+* Contributor access to the SQL VM and Resource group.

 1. In the **Restore Configuration** menu: